drowe67/freedv-gui/USER_MANUAL.md

 ClkOff | Estimated sample clock offset in parts per million FreqOff | Estimated frequency offset in Hz
 Sync | Sync metric (OFDM modes like 700D and 2020)
+Var | Speech encoder distortion for 700C/700D (see Auto EQ)

 The sample clock offset is the estimated difference between the modulator (tx) and demodulator (rx) sample clocks.
 For example if the